ParitKansal/quora-question-pairs/README.md

 Please submit a pull request with a clear description of your changes.

-## 📝 License

-This project is licensed under the [MIT License](LICENSE).
-Portions of the code have been adapted from sources licensed under [GNU GPL v3.0](https://github.com/ParitKansal/quora-question-pairs/blob/main/LICENSE).

 ## 📚 References

 * Kaggle Quora Question Pairs Competition